michaellrowley/png-cmd/README.md

 name/identifier, contents, and CRC32/checksum with null bytes - meaning that image parsers should be able to identify the erased chunk as a null one that needs to be skipped.
-Erasing ancillary chunks will result in parsing errors when trying to load the image into an image viewer due to the way that the PNG specification relies upon ancillary chunks.
+Erasing ancillary chunks will result in parsing errors when trying to load the image into standard image viewers.

 ### Dumping the bytes of a chunk via its index